ljpernic/ho-minti-society/content/pages/projects.md

     image: https://ucarecdn.com/83485d70-1552-4c97-b237-22330fb56a1e/
     title: Yellow Ice Cream
 meta:
-  description: The Ho Minti Society's ongoing projects in support of the Choctaw-Apache Tribe of Ebarb
+  description: The Ho Minti Society's ongoing projects in support of the
+    Choctaw-Apache Tribe of Ebarb
   title: Ho Minti Society
+projectVideoExample: >-
+  ## You can use videos, images and text.

+  <iframe width="560" height="315" src="https://www.youtube.com/embed/_m2CHvfVK5I" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ---

 # This is a list of ongoing projects we do